 She remains one of the key ambassadors for the MTW and the Accenture apprenticeship scheme.
 Shajida has attended several career fairs, employability skills sessions and panels where she has enthusiastically shared her experiences with students and responded to their queries.

 Shajida has been instrumental in motivating women to apply for our technology apprenticeship, an area where we have traditionally struggled to attract females.

-Shajida was awarded Accenture Apprentice of the Year in 2018 to this, she also won ‘Rate My Apprenticeship’s Most Outstanding Higher Apprentice’ in 2018, most recently she was named The Institution of Engineering and Technology’s 2018 Apprentice Young Woman Engineer of the year’.
+Shahida has seen many awards; since undertaking her MtW placement Shahida has been named Accenture Apprentice of the Year, ‘Rate My Apprenticeship’s Most Outstanding Higher Apprentice’ and most recently she was named The Institution of Engineering and Technology’s Apprentice Young Woman Engineer of the year’.

-She is a valued member of her team, in 2017 she was credited with independently automating aspects of deployments and maintenance saving at least 0.5 FTE/month in effort reducing errors.
+She is a valued member of her teamand has been credited with independently automating aspects of deployments and maintenance saving at least 0.5 FTE/month in effort reducing errors.
 Shajida joined with no background in Capital Markets or Calypso application but has picked up these skills and has learnt many aspects of the application like installation and maintenance of application on the job in less than 3 months and is now very much conversant in Capital Markets and calypso technologies.”

 Describe in as much detail as possible, what you did on your work experience programme and what you learnt:

 On the work experience programme, the first two weeks consisted of training in Java, UX and app-testing as well as acquiring knowledge on how to behave in a workplace.
 We worked in groups and completed ‘Skills to Succeed’ training.
 The last two weeks entailed working in a small group of 4 to fix and test a rugby app (rotating roles and opting a new project manager every day) then presenting back to a group of Accenture employees.